vmoravec/yast-rake-tasks/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create new Pull Request on https://github.com/yast/yast-rake-tasks